 - Fragmented packets are not supported.

-- The UDP listeners of an SLB instance in a classic network do not support the viewing of source IP addresses.
+- The UDP listeners of an SLB instance in the classic network do not allow you to view source IP addresses.

 - The following operations take five minutes to take effect if they are performed for

 a UDP listener: